-Research the School and Position
+Spend Time Researching the University and Position

-Also, researching graduate assistantship programs will ensure you have the experience and skills necessary to be a quality candidate.
-This application is not only important to decide what position is right for you but it also helps you improve your application packet.
-Fine tuning your resume and objective's letter with specifics on the position and detail regarding the school helps you stand above others who have not spent time researching adequately.
+Also, researching graduate assistantship programs will ensure you have the experience and skills necessary to be a qualified candidate.
+This tip is not only important to decide what position is right for you, but it also helps you improve your overall application packet.
+Fine tuning your resume and graduate assistantship cover letter with specifics about the position and details regarding the school will help you stand above others who have not spent time researching adequately.

-Know that Each Position is Competive
+Know That Each Position is Highly Competitive

 Talk to Your Future Advisor

-To conclude, those looking to fill graduate assistantship positions are only looking for the highest quality candidates.
+To conclude, those looking to fill assistantship positions are only looking for the highest quality candidates.
 If you are using the same resume and cover letter for every graduate assistantship application you are submitting, you are unlikely to be noticed.
-Assistantships for graduate school are competitive and most receive many applications for a single position.
-Take the time to complete the research for the position you are interested in and target your resume to that school, department and position for your best chances at landing one of your chosen graduate assistantships.
+Assistantships for graduate school are competitive.
+Most professors and departments receive stacks of applications for a single position.
+Take the time to complete the necessary research and target your resume to each particular position.
+This is your best chance at landing graduate assistantship.